11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 Place des Nations Unies

-Place des Nations Unis in Casablanca is a bustling square at the heart of the city, known for its vibrant energy and central location.
-Surrounded by shops, cafes, and restaurants, it serves as a popular meeting spot and a hub for local events.
-Visitors can admire the iconic clock tower and fountain, soak in the lively atmosphere, and explore nearby attractions such as the Old Medina and the Hassan II Mosque.
-With its blend of modernity and tradition, Place des Nations Unis offers a dynamic experience in the heart of Casablanca.
+Place des Nations Unies: Located in the heart of Casablanca, Place des Nations Unies is a bustling square renowned for its vibrant energy and central location.
+Surrounded by shops, cafés, and restaurants, it serves as a popular meeting spot and hub for local events.
+Admire the iconic clock tower and fountain, soak in the lively atmosphere, and explore nearby attractions such as the Old Medina and the Hassan II Mosque.
+With its blend of modernity and tradition, Place des Nations Unies offers a dynamic experience in the heart of the city.

 1 hour Admission ticket included